KhartesViewer/khartes/README.md

 mode you are in by seeing whether the cursor afterwards is a hand (normal mode) or crosshairs (add-node mode).

-This advanced topic needed to be introduced now, because you might, by accident, quickly press and release the shift button, unintentionally toggling between modes.
+This topic needed to be introduced now, because you might, by accident, quickly press and release the shift button, unintentionally toggling between modes.
-Now that you understand the two modes, you won't be mystified if this happen.
+Now that you understand the two modes, you won't be mystified if this happens.

 ## Choosing a region for segmentation